alvesmaarcos/alvesmaarcos/README.md

 ## Hi there 👋
 My name is Marcos, i'm a Software Engineering student from Federal University of Ceará.
-I'm in the third semester of graduation, and studying very important disciplines for my career.
-Objects Oriented Programming (OOP) was the main programming discipline in the past semester and i am proud to announce that i completed it with a 9.9 final grade!
+I'm in the fourth semester of graduation, and studying very important disciplines for my career.
+Data Structures was the main programming discipline in the past semester and i am proud to announce that i completed it with a 8.5 final grade!

-- [x] I am currently learning Data Structs, in GOLANG.
+- [x] I am currently enrolled in the Integration Project discipline, in which the objective is to develop a software solution to help society.
-- [x] I am also engaged in courses out of University, such as software development using Python.
 - [x] I am always looking for a new oportunity of growing academically and professionally.

 ###